 And Jeb Bush before him:

 And Ron Paul and Rick Santorum the same year before they dropped out of the race:

 And Newt Gingrich and Michelle Bachmann (and Herman Cain) before them:

-Four years earlier, John Kerry did the same, while also touting his record of making similar demands during his tenure in the Senate:
+Four years earlier, John Kerry did the same (without the walk-back), while also touting his record of making similar demands during his tenure in the Senate: